heimrichhannot/contao-isotope-resource-booking-bundle/README.md

 ## Usage

-To add booking functionality to a product, you need to active the booking action in the frontend module for bookable products.
+To add booking functionality to a product, you need to activate the booking action in the frontend module for bookable products.

 In the backend, you can add the fields bookingBlock, bookingReservedDates and bookingOverview.